fleetdm/fleet/proposals/fleet-multiple-abm-vpp.md

 - Constraints/bussines logic:
     - VPP tokens can be assigned to: "All teams", "No team" or a team.
 Default is "All teams"
     - ABM tokens can be assigned to: "No team" or a team.
 Default is "No team"
-    - Multiple ABM/VPP tokens per team.
+    - Multiple ABM tokens per team.
+    - Single VPP token per team.
     - Same private key can be used for multiple tokens.

 ### ABM: gameplan overview